Pjbomb2/TrueTrace-Unity-Pathtracer/README.md

 </br>[ebruneton](https://ebruneton.github.io/precomputed_atmospheric_scattering/)
 </br>

-If you have any questions, or suggestions, etc. let me know either through github issues or something else!
-I am always looking for more stuff to add, and more ways to make it more user friendly or appealing for others to use, and ways to improve this overall
+If you have any questions, or suggestions, etc. let me know either through github issues or my twitter or my discord!
+I am always looking for more stuff to add, and more ways to make it more user friendly or appealing for others to use
 ## You can contact me easiest through my discord: Pjbomb2#6129, or my Twitter: https://twitter.com/Pjbomb2